 Scholarships Offered by the Office of International Programs

 Study abroad scholarships aim to diversify students who wish to participate in a semester abroad and the countries/regions where they choose to study.
-Students who are planning to study abroad for the first time and who hold a minimum GPA of 3.0 are eligible to apply for the following scholarships by submitting the application form and supporting materials to the Office of International Programs.
+Students who are planning to study abroad for the first time and who hold a minimum GPA of 3.0 are eligible to apply for the following scholarships:

-Scholarship funds are awarded on the basis of academic merit, financial need and students' demonstrated maturity as responsible members of the Salve Regina community.
+Scholarship funds are awarded on the basis of academic merit, financial need, students' demonstrated maturity as responsible members of the Salve Regina community and information included within their completed scholarship applications.
 Eligible students may qualify to receive more than one scholarship, as selected by the international programs committee.

 - Freeman Awards for Study in Asia (Asia)